 The VPH (volume phase holographic) gratings provide high diffractive efficiency and significantly reduced scattered light as compared to standard surface-relief gratings.
 Also, VPH gratings can be tuned to shift the diffraction efficiency peak to a desired wavelength.
 The use of such gratings requires the camera to be able to articulate, to accommodate various grating tilts.
-The grating resides on a rotatable stage, and the entire camera articulates about the same axis as the grating rotation, so that the grating is always used in a Littrow configuration.
+The grating resides on a rotatable stage, and the entire camera articulates about the same axis as the grating rotation.